-We recently spent a long weekend visiting Philadelphia, Pennsylvania for the first time!
+We recently spent a long weekend visiting Philadelphia for the first time!
 Today, I will be covering our visit to the The Franklin Institute, Old City, and Independence National Historic Park along with a recipe for the Philly Cheesesteak.

 Miss my other posts on Philadelphia?
-Find them here:
+Check out more of our weekend:

 - Strawberry White Chocolate Milkshake and Philadelphia: Reading Terminal Market, Academy of Natural Sciences, Rittenhouse Square